-The best phone in the U.K. that we've tested is the iPhone 13 Pro Max.
-The whole iPhone 13 line is excellent (two more models can be found on this list), but the Pro Max model stands out with its larger display, enhanced cameras and the longest battery life in the lineup.
+The best phone in the U.K. that we've tested is the iPhone 14 Pro Max.
+The whole iPhone 14 line is excellent (two more models can be found on this list), but the Pro Max model stands out with its larger display and the longest battery life in the lineup.
 The placement of these new iPhones may change in a few weeks though, once the iPhone 14 Plus is launched.

 If you're after the best of Android, we recommend the Samsung Galaxy S22 Ultra instead.
 The OnePlus 10 Pro, Realme GT 2 Pro and the Pixel 6 are also excellent choices, but the S22 Ultra goes the extra mile when it comes to overall camera performance and software support, plus it's got an S Pen built right in.

-For budget options, your best choices are the OnePlus Nord 2, the iPhone SE (2022) or the Redmi Note 10 Pro, depending on exactly how much money you want to spend.
+For budget options, your best choices are the Pixel 6a, OnePlus Nord 2T, iPhone SE (2022) or the Redmi Note 11 Pro, depending on exactly how much money you want to spend.
 All of these offer some premium features despite their price, so they'll still feel special to use.